-When someone is asked to be a bridesmaid for a good friend, at first there's an overwhelming excitement—daydreaming about what the dress will look like and the memories you'll create at the bachelorette party.
-But then, the mental ping pong of worrisome thoughts may start bouncing around a bridesmaid's head: "What do I have to do first?"
+When you're asked to be a bridesmaid, you're filled with excitement, daydreaming about your dress and the memories you'll make at the bachelorette party.
+But then, the mental ping-pong of worrisome thoughts may start bouncing around your head: "What do I have to do first?"
 "How can I tell the bride I can’t drop $2,000 over the next 11 months?"
 "What are the rules of being a bridesmaid anyway?"

-Since "being a bridesmaid" is often considered synonymous with "being broke," it’s nice to have help on your side that doesn't cost a thing.
+Since taking on bridesmaid duties is often considered synonymous with "being broke," it’s nice to have help on your side that doesn't cost a thing.
 That way, you can feel organized, prepared, and stress-free for free!

-Whether you're a bride trying to look out for your squad or a bridesmaid in search of a starting-off point, here are five free resources to check out (and share among the group!) that will make the job of bridal squad member way easier.
+Whether you're a bride trying to look out for your squad or a bridesmaid searching for a starting point, here are five free resources to check out (and share among the group) that will make the job easier.

-Unfortunately, not every bridesmaid question is google-able.
-(However, Brides.com has most of the answers. ;) ) Sometimes it's more helpful to hear about other people's actual experiences and apply their lessons learned to your own bridesmaid approach.
-The popular FREE podcast, Bridechilla, is a show for brides and their bridesmaids that offers fun no bullsh*t advice for navigating tricky situations—a great on-the-go resource for those looking for some pre-wedding ease.
+Unfortunately, not every bridesmaid question is Google-able.
+And while Brides.com has most of the answers, it's sometimes helpful to hear about other people's experiences and apply their lessons learned to your own bridesmaid approach.
+The Big Wedding Planning Podcast is a show for brides and their bridesmaids that offers advice for navigating tricky situations—a great on-the-go resource for those looking for some pre-wedding ease.

-As a bridesmaid starts to jot down all of the things she thinks she has to buy, do, or remember, she can easily end up with a to-do list that feels way overpacked and never-ending.
-Instead of starting from scratch, use a complimentary checklist from Pinterest or this one from Bridesmaidessentials.com to organize all responsibilities for the role ahead.
-Another online offering that will help both bride and bridesmaids is a one-sheeter like this one.
+As bridesmaids start to jot down all of the things they think they have to buy, do, or remember, they can easily end up with a to-do list that feels never-ending.
+Instead of starting from scratch, use a free Bridesmaidastials.com checklist to organize all responsibilities.
+Another online offering that will help both the bride and bridesmaids is a one-sheeter like this one.
 Each attendant fills out a form and makes a copy for the bride.
 Now that everyone's on the same page (literally), this baby should be kept easily accessible—hung on the fridge or kept at a desk—so you never lose track of a thing.

 3. A List of Affordable Bridesmaid Dresses

-As a bridesmaid, one of your biggest expenses will be for your dress.
-If the bride has asked for her BMs to weigh in on this decision, a list like this one—of affordable, yet stylish, bridesmaid dresses—is a very valuable resource.
+As a bridesmaid, one of your biggest expenses will be your dress.
+If the bride has asked for her BMs to weigh in on this decision, a list of affordable yet stylish bridesmaid dresses is a valuable resource.
 Now your team can work together to find options that will inflate confidence without deflating bank accounts.

 4. A Complete Guide to Being a Bridesmaid

-If you’re a rookie bridesmaid and wondering what exactly being a bridesmaid entails, you might want a full rundown from start to finish.
+If you’re a rookie bridesmaid, you might want a full rundown of your duties from start to finish.
 Spend some of your free time reading through a short guidebook, like this one from Dessy, that walks you through what to expect from the day you're asked to be a part of the wedding party until you finally walk down the aisle and stand by the bride’s side.

-There will be times when the wedding planning and execution processes become too much, and brides and their bridesmaids will need a breather.
+There will be times when the wedding planning and tasks become too much, and brides and their bridesmaids will need a breather.
 We recommend a YouTube break with a round of videos that are pee-your-pants funny.
-If they're wedding-themed, even better—this compilation of the best scenes from the gal-pal film Bridesmaids is a must-watch!
-The goal is to remind everyone that among all of the task-tackling and money-spending that this is supposed to be fun.
+If they're wedding-themed, even better—this compilation of the best scenes from the gal-pal film Bridesmaids is a must-watch.
+The goal is to remind everyone that among all of the task-tackling and money-spending, this is supposed to be fun.